Satyananda Saraswati: Teachings

 Swami Satyananda's teachings are based on the yoga teachings of Swami Sivananda.
-They emphasize an integral approach known as the Satyananda System of Yoga.
+They emphasise an integral approach known as the Satyananda System of Yoga.
 They present yoga as a lifestyle to enhance the quality of life, including one's daily activities, interactions, thoughts and emotions, rather than reducing it to a practice or philosophy.

 This integral system combines six main branches of yoga.
 Hatha, Raja and Kriya Yoga are referred to as the external yogas, as they focus on improving the quality of body and mind, the expression of the senses and behavior.
 They aim at reconditioning and fine tuning the various aspects of the aspirant's personality.
 Karma, Bhakti and Jnana Yoga are referred to as the internal yogas, as they are concerned with cultivating a positive attitude towards life's situations and the expression of creativity.
 Here ideas and perceptions can be transformed, based on the aspirant's experience, understanding and sadhana (sustained practice), allowing a harmonious expression of one's inner qualities.

 In this way the Satyananda system of yoga addresses the qualities of head, heart and hands – intellect, emotion and action – and attempts to integrate the physical, psychological and spiritual dimensions of yoga into each practice.

 Based on the classical texts of Hatha yoga and his personal experience, Swami Satyananda presented Hatha Yoga in his widely-used and much-translated work Asana Pranayama Mudra Bandha.

 Swami Satyananda's name is closely associated with the modern form of yoga nidra, a deep relaxation technique.